-On April 14, 1912, the Titanic sank into the north Atlantic Ocean.
-Just four days into the ship's journey, this massive ocean liner collided with an iceberg, which lead to the loss of most patrons and crew members on board.
+In the early morning of April 15, 1912, the Titanic sank into the North Atlantic Ocean.
+Just four days into the ship's journey, this massive ocean liner collided with an iceberg, which lead to the loss of most patrons and crew members on board a few hours later.
 Poor lifeboat management, combined with the lack of a nearby ship, led to one of the biggest disasters of all time, and the wreckage of the ship still exists on the bottom of the ocean floor today.

-Most people's knowledge of the Titanic comes from the Leonardo DiCaprio/Kate Winslet film, but there's actually plenty of information that the movie missed - or got wrong entirely.
-For instance, did you know that the Titanic was the first ship to have a heated swimming pool on board?
+Most people's knowledge of the Titanic comes from the Leonardo DiCaprio/Kate Winslet film, but there's plenty of information the movie missed - or got wrong entirely.
+For instance, did you know the Titanic was the first ship to feature a heated swimming pool onboard?

-This list has some lesser-known fun facts about the Titanic, some of which will totally blow your mind.
-A fortune teller had predicted the wreck weeks earlier, for example.
+This list includes some lesser-known fun facts about the Titanic, some of which will totally blow your mind.
+A fortune teller predicted the wreck weeks earlier, for example.
 Newspapers originally reported that no one had died.
-There was a movie star on board who filmed a movie about the tragedy only 10 days after surviving it, while she was still wearing the same dress she wore when she was rescued.
-The list could go on and on, so check out the fun fats about the Titanic below.
-Collection Photo: user uploaded image
+There was a Hollywood star onboard who filmed a movie about the tragedy only 10 days after surviving it, still wearing the same dress she in which she was rescued.
+The list goes on and on, so check out our fun facts about the Titanic below.

 On The Morning Of The Accident, A Lifeboat Drill Was Canceled